Corpus Christi Wrongful Death Lawyers

 Losing a loved one in a preventable accident can be devastating.
 While you are coping with the intense emotional pain, your family and finances can be thrown into chaos.
 The emotional trauma of a sudden loss can make it impossible for you to return to work quickly, and your children or grandchildren may miss a significant amount of school.
 Handling your tragedy on a personal level can be overwhelming.
 Still, families can also be burdened with unpaid medical bills and funeral expenses, not to mention the loss of income from the deceased family member.

-If you have lost a loved one due to the negligent or reckless acts of another party, you may be legally entitled to financial compensation.
 At Brunkenhoefer, P.C.
 Injury Attorneys, our wrongful death lawyers in Corpus Christi treat clients with the utmost respect, and we will handle your claim with dignity and compassion.
 We understand that no legal action can ever make up for your family member’s passing, but you should not be burdened with unmanageable debt in your time of loss.
 We are ready to help you secure any monetary compensation you are legally due so that you and your family can mourn without the added trouble of financial distress.

 Call Brunkenhoefer, P.C.
-Injury Attorneys today at (361) 310-5299 or contact us online to schedule a meeting with our wrongful death attorney in Corpus Christi!
+Injury Attorneys today at (361) 310-5299 or contact us online to schedule a meeting with our wrongful death attorney in Corpus Christi.

-Wrongful Death Cases We Handle
+Wrongful Death Cases We Handle in Corpus Christi

 We are equipped to handle a variety of wrongful death cases, including those that were caused by: